 The game of football is a simple sport and nowhere so at the earliest stage i.e. at the youth level, where a child instinctively knows to put the ball into the net.
-The so-called football fraternity in India especially the coaches and ex-footballers tend to worry too much on how successful teams of yesteryear formed and played rather than looking forward and taking lead from technological advances and modern tools.
+The so-called football fraternity in India ,especially the coaches and ex-footballers tend to worry too much about how successful teams of yesteryear formed and played rather than looking forward and taking the lead from technological advances and modern tools.

-Nowadays modern coaches across Europe, North & South America and East Asia, are taking help of the FIFA game to train their players.The FA has introduced coaching courses which include unconventional methods of teaching football.At Level 2, coaches are expected to connect with the social environment of the young players away from the footballing pitch, which includes video games like FIFA.
+Nowadays, modern coaches across Europe, North & South America and East Asia, are taking help of the FIFA game to train their players.The FA have introduced coaching courses which include unconventional methods of teaching football.At Level 2, coaches are expected to connect with the social environment of the young players away from the footballing pitch, which includes video games like FIFA.